OpenStorageNetwork/rtd-osn/docs/source-gen2/minipod-index.rst

 Setup and Verify RGW
 ^^^^^^^^^^^^^^^^^^^^

-  * Navigate to the "4 - Minipod RGW" workflow job template and execute
+  * Navigate to the "4- Minipod Install RGW Workflow" workflow job template and execute

     * Verify rgw and ingress services are up (ceph orch ls)
     * Curl the external interface to make sure that they respond and have valid certs